rkt/rkt/Documentation/running-docker-images.md

 To reference a Docker image, use the `docker://` prefix when fetching or running images.

-Note that Docker images do not support signature verification, and hence it's necessary to use the `--insecure-skip-verify` flag.
+Note that Docker images do not support signature verification, and hence it's necessary to use the `--insecure-options=image` flag.

 As a simple example, let's run the latest `redis` container image from the default Docker registry:

 ```
-# rkt --insecure-skip-verify run docker://redis
+# rkt --insecure-options=image run docker://redis
 rkt: fetching image from docker://redis
-rkt: warning: TLS verification and signature verification has been disabled
+rkt: warning: image signature verification has been disabled
 Downloading layer: 511136ea3c5a64f264b78b5433614aec563103b4d4702f3ba7d4d2698e22c158
 ...
 Downloading layer: f2fb89b0a711a7178528c7785d247ba3572924353b0d5e23e9b28f0518253b22